1959 Harding Bisons football team

 The 1959 Harding Bisons football team represented Harding College as an independent during the 1959 college football season.
 Led by first-year head coach Carl Allison, the Bisons compiled a record of 1–5.
-Harding's 1959 team was the first football team field by the school since 1931.
+Harding's 1959 team was the first football team fielded by the school since 1931, having been shut down during the Great Depression due to financial strain.